rohitnb/aks-template/README.md

 |AKS_CLUSTER_RESOURCE_GROUP           | Resource Group that contains the AKS Cluster  |
 |AZURE_SERVICE_PROVIDER_CREDENTIALS   | SP with permission to access the Azure Resource Group |
 |GH_ENV_PAT                           | PAT with repo admin access |

+3. If you'd like to try this out yourself, ensure that the following files have been modified to represent your repository.
+Replace references to OWNER/REPO-NAME to your repo.
+`docker-compose.yaml` and `deployment.yml`

 ### Generate Azure Service Principal
 To deploy to Azure you will need to create a service principal.
 You can do that with the following command: